 Grab this FREE Workbook: 10 Days to Divorce-Proof Your Marriage

 If you already slipped and blew up on your spouse, be the first to reach out and reconcile.

 You’d be amazed at how well a simple “I’m sorry” works.
 Let them know you love and appreciate them too much to spend any more time being angry.
 What might surprise you is how good this makes you feel too.

 Anger is a natural emotion, and in itself is not the enemy.
 It’s how we deal with that anger that can tear down our relationships OR make them stronger by dealing with those feelings together.

 Even though I write for a living, I’m not always the best with words “in real life” and telling my husband just how much he means to me.
 I assume he knows, but we ALL need to hear it sometimes!
-If you’re like me, I urge you to take the 30 Day Love Challenge from The Dating Divas (an awesome relationship resource!)

 You might also like these posts on love and marriage: